- Writing tools

 What is Ogatsu inkstone ?

-The production of Ogatsu inkstone was temporarily suspended due to the 2011 earthquake off the Pacific coast of Tohoku.
-Fortunately, neither the technology nor the quarries were lost, and the production has activated its revival along with the reconstruction of the region.
+The production of Ogatsu inkstone was temporarily suspended due to the 2011 earthquake off the Pacific coast of Tohoku followed by a tsunami.
+Fortunately, neither the technology nor the quarries were lost, and the production was restored and helped with reconstruction of the region.